 Section 5.
-If the Chair becomes unable to serve during the course of the year, the Vice Chair shall assume the office and serve the remainder of that term plus the term to which regularly elected.
+If the Chair becomes unable to serve during the course of a year in which a Chair Elect is serving, the Chair Elect shall assume the office and serve the remainder of that term plus the term to which regularly elected.
+If the Chair becomes unable to serve during the course of a year in which a Chair Elect is not serving, the Immediate Past Chair will serve the remainder of the year or until a new Chair is elected.